Sairyss/domain-driven-hexagon/README.md

 Value Objects:

 - Have no identity.
-Equality is determined through structrual property.
+Equality is determined through structural property.
 - Are immutable.
 - Can be used as an attribute of `entities` and other `value objects`.
 - Explicitly defines and enforces important constraints (invariants).